Charter of Victims’ Rights review

 Timeline of the review

-This is Stage 1 of the review.
+This is Stage 1 of the review is now closed

 It focuses on: